-Fueled by flash adoption, NetApp outgrew the overall external storage market by a wide margin during the first half of 2018.
+Fueled by flash adoption, NetApp outgrew the overall external storage market by a wide margin during the half of 2018.
 Gartner and IDC separately have recognized NetApp as a leading all-flash vendor, a ranking hard to imagine when George Kurian became its CEO in 2015.
 The NetApp All Flash FabricAttached Storage (FAS) and SolidFire arrays accounted for most of the vendor's storage growth.

 Kurian and other NetApp executives hammered the cloud message at Insight.
 NetApp is clearly trying to redefine itself as a cloud software company, and placing less emphasis on the underlying storage hardware.